 Hopefully the above articles about how, when, and why an anxiety disorder might impact an individual were helpful.
-Anxiety is a normal part of life.
+After reading this article you should feel confident in recognizing common anxiety symptoms.
+Experiencing occasional anxiety is a normal part of life.
 People get anxious for all sorts of reasons including trouble with their interpersonal relationships or problems at work.
-Remember there’s a difference between feeling occasionally nervous or anxious, and having anxiety.
-There are times when you might feel on edge, such as when you’re about to take a test.
-It’s natural to feel anxious then.
-But clinical anxiety can be far more severe than having jitters.
-Anxiety disorders are persistent and impact an individual’s quality of life, including their relationships, jobs, and academic performance.
-People need treatment for a person’s life to feel manageable.
+Remember there’s a difference between feeling occasionally nervous or anxious, and having an anxiety disorder.

 Different Kinds of Anxiety Disorders

-There are several types of anxiety disorders, including generalized anxiety disorder, panic disorder, and various phobia-related disorders.
-Anxiety varies in severity depending on the person who is experiencing it.
-Anxiety can be a severe condition that impacts your body and mind.
+There are several types of anxiety disorders.
+Common forms of anxiety include generalized anxiety disorder, panic disorder, and various phobia-related disorders.
+Anxiety disorder symptoms can vary in severity depending on the person who is experiencing it.
+Anxiety disorder can be a severe condition that impacts your body and mind.
 It can be challenging to explain it to others who aren’t feeling it.
-Everyone’s symptoms are unique, but remember that your anxiety is real.
+Everyone’s signs and symptoms of anxiety disorder are unique, but remember that your anxiety is real.